KeplerGO/pyke/README.rst

 * documentation and tutorials are now generated using Sphinx
 * PyKE3 provides an easy interface to play with target pixel files and light curve files from within a Python session
-* The PRF photometry tools were rebranded into a more flexible interface
+* The PRF photometry tools were refactored into a more flexible interface

 See the following IPython notebook for examples of the new features and changes: ADD NOTEBOOK URL.